Spring Cleaning: Ripe Fruit Rots With Time

 Branches & Leaves

-I have a hard time thinking about the difference between growth and change.
-Or whether every noticeable difference between who I am now at 20 and who I was then at 8, 12, or 16 is strictly bad or good.
+I have a hard time contemplating the difference between growth and change.
+Or whether every noticeable difference between who I am now, at 20, and who I was then— at 8, 12, or 16— is strictly bad or good.
 Or how I will eventually be different again and again and again.

-There are these moments where I look at my reflection and am surprised at the adult features staring back.
+There are these moments when I look at my reflection and am shocked at the adult features staring back.
 A crevice digs between my brows, and pale, white stretch marks peek out of the sides of my thighs.
-It’s not that you blink and are suddenly all grown up, because I remember each moment in between then and now, but sometimes that’s exactly how it feels.
+It’s not that I blinked and am suddenly all grown up, because I recall each moment in between then and now, sometimes so vividly, but that’s exactly how it feels.

 Two Springs ago, I made a file on my laptop of wedding ideas for the person I was with.
 I pinned dresses and gathered songs we’d have our first dance to.
-People told me afterward that I never honestly saw myself marrying him.
+People told me afterward that I must have never honestly seen myself marrying him.
 Yes and no.

-A year later— last Spring— I had been single long enough to officially move on.
-I was pathetic after the breakup.
-Really and truly pathetic.
-A harsh word, but I find it to be accurate.
+Harshly pathetic after the breakup, really and truly pathetic, I spent months inconsolable, devastated.
 I still write about him too much for my own good.
-In my defense, it is the only love I have ever known, and I’m sure when I love again, new musings for material will arise.
+In my defense, it is the only love I have ever known.

 Last May, a new chapter came from this boy I met.
-Sure, there were some I crossed paths with in college beforehand, but none had any real grip on me.
-I was consumed by guilt more than I was ever consumed by them.
+Sure, there were some I crossed paths with in college beforehand, but none gripped me, changed me.
+I felt consumed by guilt for moving on more than I ever felt consumed by them.

-Then, there was the boy who became all I thought and talked about.
-We never dated, involuntarily to me.
-My first taste of “casual.”
+Then, in the depth of Spring, this boy became all I thought and talked about.
+We never dated— my first taste of “casual.”
 The kind, however, that makes you sick with hatred for the word.
 The kind where you never understand how it was anything less than the opposite.
-I went from dreaming about wedding bells to begging someone for breadcrumbs of validation.
+Where you would give anything, be anyone, just so they keep you around.
+I would say that’s the opposite of casual, this disgusting sacrifice of yourself for a glimpse of them.
+I went from dreaming about wedding bells to begging for breadcrumbs of validation.

 There was nothing special about him, I could say, that brought a reason for it.
-He called me out on exactly that months later when we caught up long after it ended.
+He called me out on exactly that when we caught up, long after it ended.
 He said I idealized him, made him into a fantasy.
-That I put him on a pedestal, yet had no grasp of why.
+I put him on a pedestal, but had no grasp of why.
+I stayed quiet, knew it to be true.

-It was all in the timing.
+Most of the time, with anyone, it’s all in the timing.
 There were others I could have just as easily attached to, but I didn’t have the room within myself to do so.
-Therefore, if I were to name what specifically made me obsess over this man who would not care if I lived or died, I’d tell you it was Spring.
+Therefore, if I were to name what specifically made me obsessive, I’d tell you Spring

-I’ve grown to be awfully scared of love.
-Which is the antithesis of my being.
-I chased it without restraint, because, to love, you must never fear it.
-You have to acknowledge that it might leave you breathless, out of control, and perhaps a crushed, lifeless husk.
-That’s why it’s so beautiful, though, and I used to know this.
+In the last two years, I have grown to be awfully scared of love— the antithesis of my being.
+I used to chase it without restraint, because to love, you must not fear it.
+You acknowledge it might leave you breathless, out of control, and perhaps a crushed, lifeless husk, and you jump anyway.
+That’s what makes it beautiful.
+I used to know this.

 I used to hold onto love like it was my religion.
 Something to live for, something to believe in as your purpose.
-I was 16 and praying for partnership as one does for a divinity.
+I was 16 and praying for a partnership as one does for a divinity.
+17 and looking at this boy in a Nike sweatsuit like he was God.

 Trees & Their Fruits